Ben Hogan, Lee Comeaux, and the Right Hand Hit

 working here, only a few milliseconds before impact.

-pictures of shaft bend, here are two of Lee Comeaux's
+pictures of shaft bend, I had two of Lee Comeaux's

-In Rock's case, the picture was a couple of milliseconds
+In Rock's case though, there is a clear forward bend even with the fast shutter.
+The picture was a couple of milliseconds

 before impact.
 Any hand hit he can introduce after this does not have